-The Company has insignificant financial assets or liabilities that are exposed to interest rate risks as the cash and cash equivalents, non-trade receivables, advance from the DI Fund, advance from the PPF Life Fund, advance from the PPF General Fund and non-trade payables are non-interest bearing.
+The Company has insignificant financial assets or liabilities that are exposed to interest rate risks as the cash and cash equivalents, non-trade receivables and non-trade payables are non-interest bearing.

-Credit risk refers to the risk that counterparty will default on its contractual obligations resulting in financial loss to the company.
+Credit risk refers to the risk that counterparty will default on its contractual obligations resulting in financial loss to the Company.
 The Company's major classes of financial assets are cash and cash equivalents and non-trade receivables.
 The Company adopts the policy of dealing with financial institutions and other counterparties with high credit ratings to mitigate credit risk.
 The Company does not have significant credit concentration risk on its funds, which are held with several reputable financial institutions.
-The Company's financial assets comprise:-
+The Company's financial assets comprise:

-- (i) cash and cash equivalents that are placed with major banks in Singapore; and - (ii) non-trade receivables totalling \$358,443 (2016: \$281,004) of which 99.6% (2016: 98.8%) are due from the Comptroller of Goods and Services Tax and refundable deposits placed with the MAS.
+- (i) cash and cash equivalents that are placed with major banks in Singapore; and - (ii) non-trade receivables totalling \$305,149 (2017: \$358,443) of which 96.9% (2017: 99.6%) are due from the Comptroller of Goods and Services Tax and refundable deposits placed with the MAS.